Iptables

 • (-o interface analogously, for outgoing packets)

 Match types are usually a specific type of filter.
 You can use more than one match in a rule.
-They can of course be combined with the general match options.

 The common match types that you can count on are tcp and udp, and also mport or multiport - these will serve all your port filtering needs.